 The burner in an on-demand heater uses a 200,000 BTU burner where a hot water tank will use a 35,000 BTU burner.
 This allows it to quickly heat the water as it passes through the system.

-It’s true; there is an endless supply of hot water.
-Since there is no holding tank there is no “empty” and you are limited only by the demands on your time.
-While a hot water tank will usually satisfy a long hot shower of the filling of a soaker tub, anyone who comes after will have to wait.
+Yes!
+Tankless hot water heaters can generate an endless supply of hot water.
+Since there is no holding tank there is nothing to “empty” and you are limited only by the demands on your time.
+While a hot water tank will usually satisfy a long hot shower or the filling of a soaker tub, anyone who comes after will have to wait.
 With a tankless system there is no waiting for replenishment, and no running out.

 Many times a hot water tank can be repaired within a regular service call.
 Even if you see leaking, don’t panic, it can often be from a replaceable part.
 They are as efficient today as they were 5 years ago, and usually worth repairing if they aren’t too old.
 Consider replacing the tank when it is 8 to 10 yrs old, and definitely after 10 years.